iotaledger/integration-services/api/usage-ssi-bridge.md

 __Problem__: Proof of Collection: guarantee goods being collected by the right customer; avoid threats and frauds in the distribution chain.

 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
-* A user creates a decentralized identity (DID document) using a mobile application (a standalone credential wallet or an e-commerce shopping app)
+* A customer creates a decentralized identity (DID) using a mobile application (a standalone credential wallet or an e-commerce shopping app);
-* A user performs a purchase on an e-commerce site (see below use case 2 in case of age verification is required)
+* The customer performs a purchase on an e-commerce site (see below use case 2 in case of age verification is required);
-* The e-commerce site uses the Ecommerce-SSI Bridge to issue a proof of purchase credential to the user (this is saved to the user phone)
+* The e-commerce site uses the Ecommerce-SSI Bridge to issue a proof of purchase credential to the customer (this is saved to the customer phone);
-* The user receives the good delivery and present the credential in the form af a QR code to the courier scanner
+* The customer receives the product delivery and present the credential in the form af a QR code to the courier scanner;
-* The courier acquires the credential and uses the Ecommerce-Bridge to verify its authenticity; the delivery is safely handled over to the right customer
+* The courier acquires the credential and uses the Ecommerce-Bridge to verify its authenticity; the delivery is safely handled over to the right customer;
-* (optionally) The user acquires the courier scanner credential (see above, use case 1) and uses the Ecommerce-SSI Bridge to verify that it belongs to an authorised dleivery organization; the user (customer) knows the delivery is legit
+* (optionally) The customer acquires the courier scanner credential (see above, use case 1) and uses the Ecommerce-SSI Bridge to verify that it belongs to an authorised delivery company; the customer knows the delivery is legit.

 _The two scenarios above become even more interesting in case of automated (i.e., drones) delivery.
-And when including also delivery identification._
+And when including also product identification._

 ### Secure e-commerce sales
 #### Use case 1.
 Customer identity and credential (age) verification

-__Problem__: Verify customer identity and avoid to collect and store personal information; increasing compliance and reducing liability.
+__Problem__: Verify customer identity and avoid to collect and store personal information; increasing compliance and reducing liability for e-commerce and small sellers.

 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
-* An authorised bank employee registers an _organization_ decentralized identity for its bank
+* An authorised bank employee registers an _organization_ decentralized identity (DID) for its bank;
-* A user creates a decentralized identity (DID document) using a mobile application (a standalone credential wallet or an e-commerce shopping app)
+* A customer creates a decentralized identity (DID) using a mobile application (a standalone credential wallet or an e-commerce shopping app);
-* The user requests an Issuer (e.g., the bank) to issue a credential staying her age
+* The customer requests an Issuer (e.g., the bank) to issue a credential staying her age;
-* The issuer uses information about the user held on local record (and previously verified) and the Ecommerce-SSI Bridge to create and issue a Verifiable Credential to the user
+* The issuer uses information about the user held on local record (and previously verified) and the Ecommerce-SSI Bridge to create and issue a Verifiable Credential to the customer;
-* The user (namely Owner) downloads the credential in her app, using a credential wallet
+* The customer (namely Owner) downloads the credential in her app, using a credential wallet;
-* The user purchases a verified age item on an e-commerce site
+* The customer purchases an item that requires age verification on an e-commerce site;
-* The user provides her credential to the e-commerce website using the Ecommerce-SSI Bridge
+* The customer provides her credential to the e-commerce website using the Ecommerce-SSI Bridge;
-* The e-commerce site uses the Ecommerce-SSI Bridge to verify the credential and authorise the purchase
+* The e-commerce site uses the Ecommerce-SSI Bridge to verify the credential and authorise the purchase.

+_A similar scenarion can be applied in case of online purchase of dedicated drugs for specific health condition.
+The customer can be issued with a credential from her GP statying her condition._

 #### Use case 2.
 Seller identity verification

-__Problem__: Verify sellers identity; reducing small sellers compliance burden.
+__Problem__: Verify sellers identity; reducing small sellers compliance burden and reputation risks.

-In the context of ENSURESEC e-commerce the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
+In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
-* An e-commerce site allows a seller authorised employee to create a decentralized identity (DID document for organization) using the Ecommerce-SSI Bridge
+* An e-commerce site allows a seller authorised employee to create a decentralized identity (DID for organization) using the Ecommerce-SSI Bridge;
-* The seller requests an Issuer (e.g., its bank) to issue a credential stating its KYC (Know Your Customer) status
+* The seller requests an Issuer (e.g., its bank) to issue a credential stating its KYC (Know Your Customer) status;
-* The seller presents the credentials to the e-commerce site operator using the Ecommerce-SSI Bridge
+* The seller presents the credentials to the e-commerce site operator using the Ecommerce-SSI Bridge;
 * The e-commerce site operator verifies the seller credentials using the Ecommerce-SSI Bridge and allow the seller to trade on its marketplace

 #### Use case 3.
 Product identity and authenticity

 __Problem__: Verify product authenticity; reducing counterfeit.

+In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
-* The e-commerce site allows the seller to create a decentralized identity for each of its products (DID document for product) using the Ecommerce-SSI Bridge
+* The e-commerce site allows the seller to create a decentralized identity for each of its products (DID for objects) using the Ecommerce-SSI Bridge;
-* The e-commerce site allows the seller to create and sign an authenticity credential associated to a given product identity using the Ecommerce-SSI Bridge
+* The e-commerce site allows the seller to create and sign an authenticity credential associated to a given product identity using the Ecommerce-SSI Bridge;
-* A user app allows a customer to obtain the product authenticity credential (scanning a QR from an e-commerce site or directly attached to a purchased product)
+* A user app allows a customer to obtain the product authenticity credential (scanning a QR from an e-commerce site or directly attached to a purchased product);
-* A user app allows a customer to verify signature of the product authenticity credential using the Ecommerce-SSI Bridge (including verification of the seller identity)
+* A user app allows a customer to verify signature of the product authenticity credential using the Ecommerce-SSI Bridge (thus allowing verification of the seller identity).

 ## Software Architecture and APIs Definition